• Skip to primary navigation

 3. In a medium-sized mixing bowl, whisk olive oil, minced garlic, parsley, and thyme.
 Add salt and black pepper, to taste.

-4. Add the red potatoes to the bowl and mix until potatoes are covered with the garlic, herb, and oil mixture.
+4. Add the red potatoes to the bowl and mix until potatoes are well mixed.

-5. Spread them to lay evenly on the sheet pan.
+5. Spread potatoes evenly on the sheet pan.
 Bake for about 45 minutes, turning the potatoes halfway through cooking.

 6. Check for doneness by pricking a wedge with a fork after 45 minutes.
 The fork should easily go into the potatoes.
-If they need more time, check them again for doneness in 5 minutes.
+If they need more time, continue to roast at 5 minute intervals, and check for doneness.

 7. Taste for seasoning, if needed, season again with salt and black pepper, to taste.